boots drive the skis…

 A Few More Considerations

 3-Buckle vs. 4-Buckle—The 3-buckle design allows for more flex in the upper portion of the boot, making for a more comfortable, more relaxed run down the slopes.
-The 4-buckle, which is synonymous with the overlap design described below, provides a more powerful connection to the ski, with a bit less comfort.
+The 4-buckle provides a more positive connection to the ski, with a bit less comfort.
+3-buckle boots are also generally easier to get into, and out of.

-Cabrio vs. Overlap—Cabrio allows for consistent flex—against the tongue—no matter how much you pressure the tongue of the boot.
+Cabrio vs. Overlap—Cabrio allows for consistent flex—against the boot tongue—no matter how much you pressure the tongue of the boot.
 This allows for more free flowing and dynamic movement, and is ideal for most all snow conditions, especially soft snow and powder.
-A Cabrio boot is very easy to slide into because the tongue folds out far to the front.
-Overlap—typical of 4-buckle boots—allows for initial flex, then increasingly resists flexing.
-This allows for more precise and aggressive control of the ski.
+Some cabio-style boots have interchangeable tongues so that stiffness can be altered to better fit conditions.
+For example, a less stiff boot on a powder day.
+A cabrio-style boot is often easier to slide the foot into.
+Overlap design allows for initial flex, then increasingly resists flexing.
+This allows for more aggressive control of the ski.
 This will be ideal on very hard snow, and of course for racing.
-Overlap boots open by pulling the boot and liner apart from the center to the sides, making entry a bit more challenging, at times.
+Overlap boots make foot entry a bit more challenging, at times.

 Is there a proper way to buckle a ski boot?

 Then buckle up, in whatever sequence you feel gets and keeps your heel locked in the pocket.
 On a 3-buckle boot, try the middle buckle first as that is most likely to lock in the heel.
 On a 4-buckle, try any of the two in the middle.
 Experiment.
-Develop your own proper and best way to buckle in.
+Develop your own “best way” to buckle in.

 Regardless the sequence, buckles should snap over easily, but positively.
 They should not be difficult to close.
 If you find yourself really having to force a buckle to close, it’s too tight.
 Loosen it up.
 Cranking the buckles down super tight only compresses the liner needlessly, aging it prematurely.
 If you find that you must crank down on the buckles in order to get a decent fit, it really is time for new boots!